hitchdev/hitchstory/examples/llm/README.md

 ## Self rewriting stories

 Try changing the first story to "can I order an espresso?" to "can I order a flat white?" and run `./run.sh rbdd flat white`.
-This should adjust the expected JSON in the story.
+This should change the expected JSON in the story to `{"purchase": "flat white"}`.

-You can hack on the .story files in story/ folder to create new scenarios and engine.py to change the way the scenarios are executed, add new checks and more!

 ## Contents of this subproject